alissatroiano/Slangman/PROJECTSTORY.md

 ## Inspiration

-Slangman is an English word game inspired by the classic game, 'Hangman'.
-Slangman's humorous (and sometimes explicit) dictionary of words was inspired by Gen Z slang words and terms that are commonly used on the internet.
-The reason I decided to build this particular game is because I think the fun, anonymous nature of the Reddit platform makes it the perfect place to host a tounge in cheek game like this.
+Slangman is an English slang word & phrase game influenced by the classic game, "Hangman".
+Slangman's humorous (and sometimes explicit) dictionary is a collection of English slang words and terms that are commonly used by Millenials & Gen Z's on the internet and casual settings.

+I was inspired to build Slangman for this hackathon because I believe the fun, anonymous nature of Reddit's platform makes it the perfect place to host a game like this.
+I'm somewhat new - and freshly addicted - to Reddit myself, and I often don't understand what certain words, terms, and phrases mean.
+I have already learned a lot of new slang just from testing this, and I think it will be a fun learning experience for boomers and anyone that isn't up-to-current with the latest slang.

 ## What it does